maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 Then, control continues at `unless err?`.

 Already, this code is much cleaner.
-There's only one call to `cb`; the code doesn't veer off the page the right; adding conditionals and iteration would be straightforward.
+There's only one call to `cb`; the code doesn't veer off the page to the right; adding conditionals and iteration would be straightforward.
 But there's still an issue: errors are ugly to handle.
 If we had 4 steps in this request pipeline, we'd need three checks of `err?` to make sure there wasn't an error.
 Or something equally gross: